AdobeDocs/experience-manager-cloud-service.en/help/assets/approve-assets-content-hub.md

 ## Bulk Approve assets for Content Hub using Assets view {#bulk-approve-assets-content-hub}

-Streamline your workflow by quickly approving multiple assets at once.
-You can bulk approve assets to expedite the approval process, saving time and enhancing productivity.

 Bulk approve assets using Assets view for AEM Assets as a Cloud Service.
 All assets, approved in bulk, then become available in Content Hub.

 To bulk approve assets within a folder in Assets view: